Girls, guns and yoga: John McAfee's odd life in "pirate haven"

 "Never mind the dog, beware of owner," counsels a small sign, embellished with a sketched hand gripping a large pistol, tacked to the fence separating McAfee's beachfront swimming pool from the pier that cuts into the azure sea.

-McAfee, a yoga fan who has lived on the island for about four years, often moves around with bodyguards, wearing pistols in his belt.
-Since going into hiding, he has compared his lot to that of WikiLeaks founder Julian Assange, who is battling extradition from Britain from inside the Ecuadorean Embassy.

-Officials suspect McAfee used designer drugs, and neighbors say he tried to chase them off the public beach in front of his house.
+Officials suspect he used designer drugs, and neighbours say McAfee tried to chase them off the public beach in front of his house.
 Inside his home, a blue-roofed cottage complex, he kept a small arsenal of shotguns and scope-fitted rifles.

 There were also complaints about the millionaire's numerous and noisy dogs.
 Officials say the poisoning of four of the dogs may be linked to the murder of Faull, a 52-year-old Florida building contractor who was shot dead at his salmon-hued two-story villa about 100 yards (meters) down the beach from McAfee.